bstachmann/git-workshop/headings/was-ist-git/tools-web.en.md

 ---

-### Was ist Git?
+### What is Git?

 ## Tools - Web

-GitHub, GitLab, BitBucket und Co.
+GitHub, GitLab, BitBucket, and others.